Master of Arts in Art

 M.F.A.
 1997, University of Northumbria, Newcastle-Upon-Tyne

-Alison Petty Ragguette, Professor
+Alison Ragguette, Professor of Art

 B.F.A.
 1997, Concordia University